BitcoinSchema/1sat-ordinals/name-service/opns.md

 ---
-description: Proof-of-work name service for Bitcoin SV
+description: Low-difficulty proof-of-work name service for Bitcoin SV
 ---

 # OpNS

 ## Overview

 OpNS is a name service for Bitcoin SV.
-Names are claimed permissionlessly by proof of work — no registrar, no auction, no renewal — and each name can exist exactly once.
+Names are claimed permissionlessly by low-difficulty proof of work — enough cost to deter spam, not a serious mining race — with no registrar, no auction, and no renewal.
+Each name can exist exactly once.
 A claimed name is an ordinary 1Sat ordinal inscription, so holding, transferring, and selling a name works like any other ordinal.

 Uniqueness is enforced on-chain by a stateful covenant.
 Contract UTXOs form a trie — the *mine tree* — where each live UTXO represents a name prefix.
 Spending a node extends its prefix by one character, and the spend is only valid with a proof-of-work solution.
 Every spend emits the newly formed name as an inscription.